 It’s no secret that data science and analytics leaders have more options now than they used to.
 With increased opportunities comes increased scrutiny from candidates considering potential roles, so selling the opportunity – its importance, impact, and scope – is a key aspect of a successful job description.

 We hope this information was helpful!
-If you’re looking to hire predictive analytics or data science talent, or are looking for new opportunities, be sure to connect with me on LinkedIn.
+If you’re looking to hire predictive analytics or data science talent, or are looking for new opportunities, be sure to connect with us.

 Interested in our salary research on data scientists and predictive analytics professionals?
 Download our studies using the button below.